Healthy Homes Assessment Te Mata Hills

 Draught Stopping Te Mata Hills

-If a draught can be felt through gaps that are too large or holes that it requirements to be sealed.
+If a draught could be noticed from gaps that are not adequate or holes that it requirements to be sealed.

-What are the most unreasonable gaps or holes?
+What are unreasonable gaps or holes?

-See the full details for the Healthy Homes draught stopping requirements.
+Get the complete information to the Healthy Homes draught stopping requirements.

 draught stopping building inspections